 3. the work is a work of the U.S. Government.

 Creative Commons is a nonprofit organization that works to increase the amount of creativity (cultural, educational, and scientific content) available in “the commons” — the body of work that is available to the public for free and legal sharing, use, repurposing, and remixing.
-A searchable database of diverse media can be found at Creative Commons.
+A searchable collection of diverse media can be found here.